davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 The primary challenge with this approach is that it often leaves transformative opportunities on the table.
 We've automated _the elements of the process_, but we haven't changed _the overall shape of the process_.

 Given that limitation, a key question is whether effort invested on this type of automation is wasted or can form an incremental step towards a deeper goal.
 There's no global answer; it's case-specific.
-Broadly, automation capabilities - like software that orchestrates a sequence of steps - _may_ be reusable as a program moves towards outcome or value automation.
+Broadly, automation capabilities - like software that orchestrates a sequence of steps - _may_ be reusable as a program moves towards outcome- or value-centered automation.
 However, some of these capabilities might become irrelevant as the overall shape of the process changes, and others may be built in ways that don't align to the needs of those more product-like approaches.

 Pursuing this type of automation may necessitate investment that is always going to be wasted.
 For example, engineering that's dedicated to managing hand-offs between various stakeholders or notifications of individual step statuses is likely to be discarded in a solution where those touchpoints are handled differently or eliminated.